One doesn’t have to be in Tokyo — or anywhere in Japan — for long before noticing that something special happens at 5pm daily.

 What Melodies Do They Play?

-While not each may not have a different melody, most use either a popular nursery rhyme or a simple clock chime.
+While each may not have a different melody, most wards have a signature tune, using either a popular nursery rhyme or a simple clock chime.
 Here’s a breakdown of the chimes you’ll hear across the city and beyond:

 This melody will be familiar to most Tokyoites as it’s played in more than half of the wards across the city.
 Many Kanto towns use this song as well.
 The lyrics (heard in the original version) were taken from a 1919 poem by Ukou Nakamura and set to music by Shin Kusakawa in 1923.
 The soft and slightly melancholy song sings of country life and what the poet saw every day as the sun set.